lumik/sprelay/STYLEGUIDE.md

   // some code
   #endif  // MY_HEADER_H_
   ```
+  Place include guards only inside headers (`.h` extension) not heleper files
+  which are included in the middle of the headers (for example `.tpp`).
 * terminate **namespace** with comment with the namespace name
   ```cpp
   namespace my_namespace {